96boards/website/_product/ce/thor96/ai.md

           The Thor96 supports low latency digital audio to multiple microphone arrays and speakers using A2B® technology by Analog Devices.
 Running both power and multi-channel digital audio over a single unshielded twisted pair of cables reduces weight, cost and complexity while enabling advanced voice recognition and active noise cancelation applications.
     - title: Smart Cities
       description: >-
-          While Wi-Fi and Ethernet are now commonplace in single-board computers, the Thor96 takes the lead with the Cypress’ WICED Wi-Fi + Bluetooth combos solution which integrates IEEE 802.11a/b/g/n/ac WLAN and Bluetooth in a single-chip solution to enable small-form-factor IoT designs, 1,000-Mbps Ethernet support, CAN bus, Zigbee, Thread, and a debug UART port.
+          While Wi-Fi and Ethernet are now commonplace in single-board computers, the Thor96 takes the lead with the Cypress’ WICED Wi-Fi + Bluetooth® combos solution which integrates IEEE 802.11a/b/g/n/ac WLAN and Bluetooth® in a single-chip solution to enable small-form-factor IoT designs, 1,000-Mbps Ethernet support, CAN bus, Zigbee, Thread, and a debug UART port.
 Along with the wide range of communication ports.
     - title: Robotics
       description: >-
           The iMX 8M SoC integrates a secondary generic Arm Cortex-M4 that can run firmware when in low-power mode as well as for real-time processing of I/O. Unlike other competitor single-board computers, the Thor96 can process I/O at a superior speed without affecting normal operation or performance.